getnikola/irclogs-site/README.md

 This is the source for <https://irclogs.getnikola.com/>.
 Actual logs not included.

-The site is updated automatically every 15 minutes by [KwBot](https://chriswarrick.com/kwbot/) and hosted on Chris Warrick’s personal VPS (Kw Arya).
+The site is updated automatically every hour with logs gathered by [KwBot](https://chriswarrick.com/kwbot/) and hosted on Chris Warrick’s personal VPS (Kw Nayru).

 ### Yearly update instructions